IlliaSator/local-insight-agent/README.md

 ## How It Works

-**1. Retrieval** — The user's question is used to search Qdrant for the most relevant table schemas (by vector similarity).
+**1. Retrieval** — The user's question is used to search Qdrant for the most relevant table schemas by vector similarity.

 **2. Generation** — The model receives the schema context and generates a SQL query via LangGraph.